XRPLF/xrpl-dev-portal/content/tutorial-checks.md

 - For XRP, the `AccountRoot` object of the Check's sender has its XRP `Balance` field debited.
 The `AccountRoot` object of the Check's recipient (the one who sent the CheckCash transaction) has its XRP `Balance` credited for at least the `DeliverMin` of the CheckCash transaction minus the [transaction cost](concept-transaction-cost.html) of sending the transaction.

-    For example, the following `ModifiedNode` shows that the the account rGPnRH1EBpHeTF2QG8DCAgM7z5pb75LAis, the Check's recipient and the sender of this CheckCash transaction, had its XRP balance change from `9999999970` drops to `10099999960` drops, meaning the recipient was credited a _net_ of 99.99999 XRP as a result of processing the transaction.
+    For example, the following `ModifiedNode` shows that the account rGPnRH1EBpHeTF2QG8DCAgM7z5pb75LAis, the Check's recipient and the sender of this CheckCash transaction, had its XRP balance change from `9999999970` drops to `10099999960` drops, meaning the recipient was credited a _net_ of 99.99999 XRP as a result of processing the transaction.

           {
             "ModifiedNode": {